Milan Đorđević

 510

-One of the most common tools for achieving optimization and adequate production process management is linear programming (LP) in various forms.
-However, there are specific cases of the application of linear programming when production optimization implies several potential solutions instead of one.
-Exactly such a problem is solved in this paper, which integrates linear programming and a Multi-Criteria Decision-Making (MCDM) model.
-First, linear programming was applied to optimize production and several potential solutions lying on the line segment AB were obtained.
-A list of criteria was created and evaluated using the Improved Fuzzy Stepwise Weight Assessment Ratio Analysis (IMF SWARA).
-To obtain the final solution, a novel Rough compromise ranking of alternatives from distance to ideal solution (R-CRADIS) method was developed and verified through comparative analysis.
-The results show that the integration of linear programming and a Fuzzy-Rough MCDM model can be an exceptional solution for solving specific optimization problems.
+One of the most common tools for achieving optimization and adequate production process management is linear programming (LP).
+This paper integrates linear programming and a Multi-Criteria Decision-Making (MCDM) model.
+Linear programming was first applied to optimize production and identify several potential solutions, followed by evaluation using the Improved Fuzzy Stepwise Weight Assessment Ratio Analysis (IMF SWARA).
+A novel Rough CRADIS method was developed and verified through comparative analysis.

 linear programming; IMF SWARA; production optimization; Rough CRADIS